 Road haulage is an essential part of the European transport sector and its competitiveness is contingent on the prices of the vehicles used by transporters.
 Today’s decision relates specifically to the market for the manufacturing of medium (weighing between 6 to 16 tons) and heavy trucks (weighing over 16 tons).
 The Commission’s investigation revealed that MAN, Volvo/Renault, Daimler, Iveco and DAF had engaged in a cartel relating to:

 - coordinating prices at “gross list” level for medium and heavy trucks in the European Economic Area (EEA).
 The “gross list” price level relates to the factory price of trucks, as set by each manufacturer.
 Generally, these gross list prices are the basis for pricing in the trucks industry.
 The final price paid by buyers is then based on further adjustments, done at national and local level, to these gross list prices.

-To read the full press release from the European Commission including a breakdown of the fines imposed on the truck manufacturers, click here.
+- Press release from the European Commission including a breakdown of the fines imposed on the truck manufacturers: EC Press Release

-Claims Funding Europe and BarentsKrans are preparing proceedings in the Netherlands on behalf of the victims of the truck cartel from all over Europe.
-If you bought trucks from the named European truck manufacturers during the cartel period, you are entitled to seek damages in respect of the losses you incurred as a result of the cartel.
+Claims Funding Europe and BarentsKrans are commencing proceedings in the Netherlands on behalf of the victims of the truck cartel from all over Europe.
+If you bought trucks from the European truck cartel during the cartel period, you are entitled to seek damages plus interest in respect of the losses you incurred as a result of the cartel.
 To register your interest in participating in the case, please use the link below to access the registration form.